uc-cdis/fence/README.md

 curl --request POST https://FENCE_URL/oauth2/token?grant_type=client_credentials -d scope="openid user" --user CLIENT_ID:CLIENT_SECRET
 ```

+The optional `--expires-in` parameter allows specifying the number of days until this client expires.
+The recommendation is to rotate these credentials at least once a year.

 NOTE: In Gen3, you can grant specific access to a client the same way you would to a user.
 See the [user.yaml guide](https://github.com/uc-cdis/fence/blob/master/docs/user.yaml_guide.md) for more details.

 NOTE: Client credentials tokens are not linked to a user.
 They are not supported by all Gen3 endpoints.

-NOTE: The recommendation is to rotate these credentials at least once a year.
-Credentials expiration is not enforced at the moment but may be in the future.

 #### Modify OAuth Client